DCGM/pero-worker/README.md

 Docker is used in this example.
 Please visit https://docs.docker.com/engine/install/ and folow instructions for your operating system.
 Use installation instruction for Apache zookeeper, RabbitMQ and your favourite FTP server, if you don't want to use docker.

+Installation script was tested under Debian 11 and is APT dependent.

 Installing requirements and create python venv for the project:
 ```
 sh install_dependencies.sh